ashwani02-ctrl/school-erp/backend/readme.txt

 Attendance done, next Fee Plan.

-In previous apis, do check to create separate flow for schools, as they are not allowed to see each other record.
+REMEMBER: In previous apis, do check to create separate flow for schools, as they are not allowed to see each other record.

+Created all CRUD APIs, work needed for reset-password and profile flow.